Why Your Email Marketing Isn’t Converting (And What to Fix First)

 Having a template, especially if you’re prone to burning out with email, is a huge relief. 😮💨

-Strategy 4: Take a look at your copy (especially for email sequences)
+Strategy 4: Take a look at your Welcome Email Series (and other email sequences)

 Sometimes your audience doesn’t convert because your email copy doesn’t lead them to do so.
 That means your messaging may not be clear in one or more places.